liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 backward.
 Replacing observed-pressure loss with synthetic-energy loss still peaks at `8166.6865 MiB`, so the receiver/loss graph is not the dominant source.
-The next optimization/research boundary is now specific: inspect and reduce temporary tensors inside the rematerialized custom backward replay, or confirm that the excess is NPU allocator peak behavior.
+The next optimization/research boundary is now specific: inspect and reduce temporary tensors inside the rematerialized storage/replay replay, or confirm that the excess is NPU allocator peak behavior.

 The internal stage-memory diagnostic shows that the retained replay state, not